seanhess/web-view/README.md

 cabal run
 ```

-You can import this flake's overlay to add `web-view` to all package sets.
-However,
-you may need override packages to satisfy `web-view`'s dependencies.
+You can import this flake's overlay to add `web-view` to all package sets and override ghc966 with the packages to satisfy `web-view`'s dependencies.

 ```nix
 {